-A student may also be enrolled into SI at any time during the course at the discretion of the faculty or if assigned by the Academic Standards Committee.
+A student may also be enrolled into SI at any time during the course at the discretion of the faculty.

 Function

 Sessions will be prepared by the faculty to provide the student with a meaningful learning experience.
 SI sessions will involve a review of previous or current material with the faculty.